MightySergo/git_lessions/git instruction.md

 Alternatively, use the **git checkout** command with the __-b__ option and specify the branch name as well as the commit to create your branch from.
 To switch between branches use **git checkout** command with the branch name.

+### Common Options with branch
+`git branch`
+ List all of the branches in your repository.
+This is synonymous with git branch --list.

+`git branch <name>`

+  Create a new branch called ＜name＞.
+This does not check out the new branch

+`git branch -d <branch>`

+   Delete the specified branch.
+This is a “safe” option to delete branch with unmerged content

+`git checkout <name>`

+ Switches to the branch with name that follows __checkout__

+`git merge <name>`

+ This command will merge the current branch into the master branch

+ **N.B.!** If the two branches you're trying to merge both changed the same part of the same file, Git won't be able to figure out which version to use.
+When such a situation occurs, it stops right before the merge commit so that you can resolve the conflicts manually